sparrowcode/sparrowcode.io-content/en/tutorials/how-to-clean-userdefaults-and-realm-on-macos-catalyst.md

 To reset a macOS Catalyst application, you need to know these values:

-- User folder `ivanvorobei`.
+- User folder `ivanvorobei`
-- Application Bundle `io.ivanvorobei.apps.debts`.
+- Application Bundle `io.ivanvorobei.apps.debts`
 - AppGroup `group.io.ivanvorobei.apps.debts`.

 Be careful, use the values from your application.